Using { Fields } in Microsoft Word

 As you can see, Shift+F9 may not show you everything.
 When you have field codes displayed in a document using Alt+F9, they will print rather than the field code results.
 This is great for debugging, but not what you usually want.
 You can also choose to print them as a print option even if they are not displayed.

-The XE (Index Entry), TC (Table of Contents Entry) and TA (Table of Authorities Entry) fields are exceptions.
+The XE (Index Entry), Private, TC (Table of Contents Entry) and TA (Table of Authorities Entry) fields are exceptions.
 Those fields are displayed when Hidden text is displayed and are not affected one way or the other by the toggling of Field Code Display.
 Complex Documents - Microsoft Word Intermediate User's Guide - Table of Contents - Table of Authorities - Cross-References

 Some computers have hijacked the Function keys in their BIOS.
 These computers should have a Fn shift key on their keyboards.
 So, instead of Alt+F9, you would press Fn+Alt+F9 (or edit the BIOS so that function keys act as described in documentation for programs).